 This is just crazy!
 And should only be attempted by the VERY young if it is attempted at all.

-Please if you are past your early twenties, you do NOT even want to consider using your floor as a cutting surface.
+Please if you are past your late twenties, you do NOT even want to consider using your floor as a cutting surface.

 Here’s the thing…

 Regardless of your age, you need the proper setup if you are to fall in love and stay in love with the craft of sewing.
 But this is especially critical when you have a little mileage on your body.

 Because if you don’t make sure your sewing setup is appropriate to YOUR body, your heart might be in it, but your body will say, “No, ma’am!”

 Sewing without the proper setup for your body will crush your body and sap your enjoyment.